Qllector/Whitepapers/README.md

 Whitepapers
 ===========

+**The Qllect Whitepapers.**

-The Qllect Whitepapers.
+The Qllect (QLC) will be a creative asset backed cryptocurrency.

-Discussion happens here:
+Discussions happen here:
 https://groups.google.com/forum/#!forum/qllect